-This white paper examines the technology behind Web Services, how the system is made available to the user, and the way connections are made to back-end (and therefore sensitive) data.
+This white paper examines the technology behind Web Services and web services security - how the system is made available to the user, and the way connections are made to back-end (and therefore sensitive) data.
 These different elements come together to make Web Services a portal for users to access data, but also provide different entry points which may be exploited for illegitimate purposes.
 These security flaws bring about the need for an added security-assessing component in the Acunetix WVS solution.
 Support for Web Services vulnerability scanning is now provided by a dedicated component which is specifically designed to detect exploitable entry-points in a Web Services system.

 1. The Web Services Building Blocks

 1.1 The Web Service architecture comprises different technologies which enable a client to obtain data from a server, using the SOAP protocol.
 SOAP originally stood for Simple Object Access Protocol; however it is now a free standing acronym since the W3C body deemed it as misleading.
 A Web Service provides a web API (application programming interface) which enables two applications to communicate using XML over the web, or a network connection.
 This system was created to act as a middle agent when application-to-application integration was an issue which required a solution.
 A Web Service may be developed in any language and deployed over any platform, but most importantly it may be accessed by any other application regardless of the language used to develop it.
 SOAP serves as the entity which uses XML to collect the specific message, the service, the interface or port type, and the service binding (the binding contains information about the service such as its hosting redirector and access point).